Bi-Frobenius quantum complete intersections with permutation antipodes: Acting with

 5pt

 \begin{definition} A permutation $\pi\in S_n$ is called a compatible permutation with $A(\bf q, a)$, or simply, {\it a compatible permutation}, provided that

 \end{definition}

-Compatible permutation exist in many situations.
-An easy example is that when $\bf q$ is a symmetric matrix then one can take $\pi = \Id$.
-The similar notion of compatible permutation has been already used, e.g. in \cite{KKZ2010}, \cite {Ga2013}, \cite{CPWZ2016}, and \cite{BZ2017}, in studying isomorphisms of quantum affine spaces.
+Compatible permutations exist in many situations.
+Note that when $\bf q$ is a symmetric matrix then $\pi = \Id$ is a compatible permutation.
+A similar notion of compatible permutation has been already used, e.g. in \cite{KKZ2010}, \cite {Ga2013}, \cite{CPWZ2016}, and \cite{BZ2017}, in studying isomorphisms of quantum affine spaces.